Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-List or URL of validator public keys used by an external signer (for example, Web3Signer).
+A list or URL of validator public keys used by an external signer (for example, Web3Signer).

 Use the URL to load the public keys from a remote service.
 For example: